-Most Restricted Places on earth include places on the planet that are either are completely forbidden to visitors or have highly restricted access.
+Most Restricted Places on earth include places on the planet that are either completely forbidden to visitors or have highly restricted access.

 There are many places around the world that do not welcome visitors.
 The reasons for such restrictions range from security, safety, military etc.